Trump Suddenly Focuses On Puerto Rico, Promises Visit & Aid

 "The crisis for these Americans needs more attention — and more urgency from the executive branch," tweeted Republican Sen. Ben Sasse of Nebraska, a frequent Trump critic.
 Florida GOP Sen. Marco Rubio concurred, tweeting about San Juan, "MUST get power crews in ASAP."

-"We have a fundamental obligation to Puerto Rico to respond to a hurricane there the way we would anywhere in the country. #HurricaneMaria" Rubio tweeted on Tuesday.
+"We have a fundamental obligation to Puerto Rico to respond to a hurricane there the way we would anywhere in the country. #HurricaneMaria," Rubio tweeted Tuesday.

-But Trump's fixation on Puerto Rico on Tuesday stood in sharp contrast to his focus on other matters between Maria's landfall on 20th September and Monday, including his fight with the NFL over football players protesting during the National Anthem.
+But Trump's fixation on Puerto Rico on Tuesday stood in sharp contrast to his focus on other matters between Maria's landfall Sept.
+20 and Monday, including his fight with the NFL over football players protesting during the National Anthem.
 The president has tweeted about the NFL more than two dozen times since Friday.

-By Monday, Democrats, Republicans and Rossello were emphasising that Puerto Ricans are Americans, too.
+By Monday, Democrats, Republicans and Rossello were emphasizing that Puerto Ricans are Americans, too.

+Advertisement

-Trump was intent on showing he'd got the message — but still wasn't ready to set aside the NFL issue entirely.
+Trump was intent on showing he'd gotten the message — but still wasn't ready to set aside the NFL issue entirely.

-"We are totally focused on that," Trump said on Tuesday of the growing crisis on the US island.
+"We are totally focused on that," Trump said Tuesday of the growing crisis on the U.S. island.
 "But at the same time, it doesn't take me long to put out a wrong and maybe we'll get it right.
 I think it's a very important thing for the NFL to not allow people to kneel during the playing of our National Anthem."

-Advertisement

-Even as Trump insisted he has plenty of time to prioritise both issues — "All I do is work" he said on Tuesday — criticism lingered.
+Even as Trump insisted he has plenty of time to prioritize both issues — "All I do is work," he said Tuesday — criticism lingered.

 Particularly galling to Trump's critics were his first tweets since last Wednesday when he urged people on the island to stay safe as Maria came ashore.
 In a trio of tweets on Monday night, he suggested that Puerto Rico was suffering in part because it had incurred "billions of dollars" in debt to "Wall Street and the banks which, sadly, must be dealt with."